SamStudio8/samstudio8.github.io.off/_posts/2015-04-22-the-story-so-far-p2.md

 * * *

 # tl;dr
-* Prepend `LC_ALL=C` to commands like `grep` and `awk` if you don't need to support non-ASCII character spaces.
+* If your system `locale` is set to `UTF-8` (or such), prepend `LC_ALL=C` to commands like `grep` and `awk` to override localisation settings and expect characters of an ASCII character set to significantly improve search performance (no longer parsing text in unicode).
-* Python loads file in blocks to speed up file handling so unless you control the iterator yourself (manually calling `readline()`, `tell()` will respond with the location of the end of the current block, which is a bit useless if you are trying to build an index of where things are...
+* When using Python's implicit file looping (`for line in handle`), files are buffered in blocks to improve performance in fetching adjacent lines from RAM instead of disk.
+However this causes `handle.tell()` to report the byte-address of the handle's current position as at the end of the current block, rather than the current `line`.
+If you are say, trying to construct an index of where sequences in a file are, one must control the handle iterator 'manually' using `handle.readline()`.
-* Processing **massive** files takes time (more than a minute) and there's nothing wrong with that.
+* Processing files that are actually **massive** simply takes time (more than a minute) and there's nothing wrong with that.

-* * *

 [^1]: In reality I wouldn't go so far as describing this as a "benchmark", my methodology is a little flawed.
 I was using the login/head node (which experiences varying levels of load) and runs Python 2.6 by default.
 I also made no real attempt to flush cache lines.
 Despite this, I demonstrated reproducible behaviour and thought it worth of mention.

-[^2]: Or 65 records for each person here in Wales.
+[^2]: Or 65 for every person here in rainy Wales.